DustinChristians/template-react-redux-ui/README.md

 #### What is a workspace?

 A project that consists of one or more root folders, along with all of the Visual Studio Code configurations that belong to that project.

-A "root folder" is the top level directory of a file system.

 These configurations include data such as:
 - Settings that should be applied when the project is open.